How to Add Social Media Icons to an Email Signature

 Think of it like hearing the same joke repeatedly.
 The first time, it might be funny.
 The second time, it’s familiar.
 By the tenth time, it’s just irritating.
 Setting a frequency cap is your way of telling Facebook, "Thanks, but let's not overdo it."
 It’s about finding the sweet spot where your message resonates without becoming noise.

-If your primary goal is to control exactly how many times people see your ad, the Reach campaign objective is your best friend.
-This objective is designed specifically to show your ad to the maximum number of people within your budget and frequency constraints.
-It’s perfect for top-of-funnel brand awareness campaigns or when announcing a new product to a cold audience.
+If your primary goal is to control exactly how many times people see your ad, the Reach campaign objective is your best ally.
+This objective is specifically designed to show your ad to the maximum number of people within your budget and frequency constraints.
+It’s ideal for top-of-funnel brand awareness campaigns or when announcing a new product to a cold audience.

 Step 1: Create a New Campaign

 Head over to your Facebook Ads Manager and click the green "+ Create" button.
 When prompted to choose a campaign objective, select Awareness.
-On the next screen, you will have the choice to use the default 'Awareness' objective or switch to the older but specific 'Reach' objective.
-For a classic frequency cap style setup, the Reach option works just fine.
+On the next screen, you will have the option to use the default 'Awareness' objective or switch to the more specific 'Reach' objective.
+For a classic frequency cap setup, the Reach option works well.

 Step 2: Navigate to the Ad Set Level

-After setting up your campaign name and budget at the campaign level, move to the ad set.
-This is where you'll define your audience, placements, and - most importantly - your delivery controls.
+After setting your campaign name and budget at the campaign level, move to the ad set.
+This is where you'll define your audience, placements, and most importantly, your delivery controls.

 Step 4: Set Your Frequency Cap